hustcer/nushell.github.io/.ebook-pub/commands/dfr_mean.md

 # dfr mean

-**version**: 0.85.0
+**version**: 0.90.2

 ## **usage**:

-Creates a mean expression for an aggregation or aggregates columns to their mean value
+Creates a mean expression for an aggregation or aggregates columns to their mean value.

 ## Signature